Message from the Chair

 Aerospace and mechanical engineers design and build unique, complex mechanical-optical-electronic (mechoptronic) systems, ranging in scale from the International Space Station (100 m) to microscale electrical power generators (< 0.001 m).
 During the last half-century, the applications of mechoptronic systems have expanded to near-Earth, planetary and interplanetary space.
 There has been a parallel inward extension to the ocean depths, deep underground and intricacies inside human bodies.

-At USC, the Aerospace and Mechanical Engineering (AME) Department’s faculty has adopted several Strategic Themes to help guide the directions and enrich the contents of our education and research programs, at both the undergraduate and graduate levels.
+At USC, faculty from the Department of Aerospace and Mechanical Engineering (AME) have adopted several strategic themes to help guide the direction and enrich the content of our educational and research programs, at both the undergraduate and graduate levels.
 These can be found under Research Areas.

 Descriptions of our educational programs can be accessed under Academics.